Pivot

 Frequently Asked Questions

-Should I tell investors I'm pivoting?
+Should I tell customers I'm pivoting?